jundalisay/superblist/content/en/research/einstein/relativity/section-29.md

 ---
-title: "The Solution Of The Problem Of Gravitation On The Basis Of General Relativity"
+title: "The Solution to Gravity Based on General Relativity"
 heading: "Section 29"
 # date: 2022-03-06
 weight: 52